The top three Nasdaq stocks to buy right now

 According to US Census Bureau, E-commerce retail sales grew by 39% YoY in the first quarter of 2021, but they still represented only the 13.4% of total retail sales, which leaves plenty of room for advantages.

 And Amazon is not just a retail business.
 Amazon Web Services (AWS) offers cloud computing to companies around the world.
 Right now, it’s available in 25 different regions spread across 80 Total Availability Zones.
 Amazon intends to open 15 new Availability Zones soon (19% growth).
-And between the expansion and growth of the existing infrastructure, AWS has a huge backlog of $ 52.9 billion.
+And between expanding and growing existing infrastructure, AWS has a whopping $ 52.9 billion backlog.

 This backlog for AWS is intriguing.
 As of the first quarter of 2021, it represented only the 13% of total revenue, but it provided the 47% of your operating profit.
 So as you grow, it may not reflect much on the top line, but your overall earnings could explode quickly.
 Right now, Amazon is trading at a lagging P / E of around 66, its cheapest valuation in a decade on a P / E basis.
 But it wouldn’t take a lot of growth from AWS to make this valuation much cheaper.